SSGrasland/FBN/README.md

 ## What is the FBN Project?

 We are currently working on a database of FBN articles that researchers can use to conduct statistical analysis on FBN.
-The goal is to complete this database by the end of summer 2023.

-### Future ideas include:
+### Goals include:
 A database of all the books mentioned in FBN
-A database of all the feminist bookstores mentioned in FBN A short book or zine anthologizing FBN's bookselling advice An anthology of relevant FBN articles
+A database of all the feminist bookstores mentioned in FBN
+A short book or zine anthologizing FBN's bookselling advice
+An anthology of relevant FBN articles

 ## How to Get Involved

-We need help with filling out the database of articles.
 To get started, email Julie (julie@sinisterwisdom.org) to be added to our Google Group!